isanclagunzad/chat_bot/README.md

 - **Response Suggestions**: After each interaction, the chatbot suggests related keywords, guiding users to explore more topics.
 - **No Input Required**: Users interact with the chatbot by clicking on keywords, making it simple and intuitive to use, even on mobile devices.

-## How It Works:

-1. **Select a Keyword**: The user selects a keyword from the list of suggestions.
-2. **Receive a Response**: The chatbot fetches the relevant response from the database and displays it.
-3. **Explore Further**: The chatbot provides additional keyword suggestions based on the user's query, allowing for further exploration of related topics.

 This chatbot aims to enhance the accessibility of information for EVSU students, faculty, and visitors by providing quick and easy access to frequently sought information in a modern and user-friendly way.

 ## Database Installation